-Category of fraud Description Fake transfer order - The fraudster issues a fake transfer order (including when it has been made on coercion by the legitimate holder). - Usurpation of online bank user ID of the legitimate originator (including when the online bank user ID has been collected on coercion or through processes as phishing or social engineering).
-Counterfeiting of transfer The transfer order is intercepted and modified by the fraudster. order Misappropriation The payer issues a transfer to a RIB/IBAN which is not the one of the legitimate beneficiary.
-Typically done after the beneficiary misused identity (social engineering for example).
+Category of fraud Description Fake transfer order - The fraudster issues a fake transfer order (including when it has been made by the legitimate holder under coercion). - Usurpation of the online bank user ID of the legitimate originator (including when the online bank user ID has been collected under coercion or through processes such as phishing or social engineering).
+Counterfeiting of transfer The transfer order is intercepted and modified by the fraudster. order b.
+Global fraud risk rating for transfers

+Misappropriation The payer issues a transfer to a RIB/IBAN which is not the one of the legitimate beneficiary.
+Typically done after the beneficiary's identity is stolen (through social engineering for example).